Comparison

 Do I need to upload my footage to use FrameQuery?

-Your original footage is never uploaded.
-FrameQuery sends only lightweight proxy files for cloud AI processing, and those proxies are deleted immediately after.
+Your originals never leave your machine.
+FrameQuery extracts frames and audio on your device and sends only those for analysis, and the extracted data is discarded the moment analysis completes.
 The search index lives on your machine, so once indexed, search is entirely local and offline.
 Muse.ai requires uploading your full videos to their cloud for permanent hosting and search.

 Can FrameQuery host videos for sharing like Muse.ai?